uwcirg/truenth-portal/README.rst

     $ tox -e docs

-Tox will also run the environment specified by the ``TOXENV`` environmental variable, as configured in the TravisCI integration.
+Tox will also run the environment specified by the ``TOXENV`` environment variable, as configured in the TravisCI integration.

 Tox will pass any options after -- to the test runner, nose.
 To run tests only from a certain module (analgous the above nosetests invocation):